Ziggeo/ReactNativeSDK/README.md

 	tools:replace="android:name"
 	```

-5. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  	- Add `import com.ziggeo.modules.ZiggeoPackage;` to the imports at the top of the file below `package`

-6. Open up `android/app/src/main/java/[...]/MainApplication.java`
+5. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  	- Add `import com.ziggeo.modules.ZiggeoPackage;` to the imports at the top of the file below `package`
+  	- Add `import com.ziggeo.ZiggeoPackage;` to the imports at the top of the file below `package`
   	- Add `new ZiggeoPackage()` to the list returned by the `getPackages()` method

 #### iOS